 This tip was initially called "Practice Makes Perfect."
 After three and a half months of virtual meetings, however, the entire planet has had plenty of practice.
 We should all be expert-level virtual meeting participants at this point.
 And yet, very few video conferences go off without a hitch, even today.
-It may not surprise you to hear that our most successful virtual meetings have this in common: participants are comfortable with the technology.
-The proliferation of video platforms, settings, and features can make it a challenge for participants to know the ins and outs of each technology-and that's putting aside the fact that some participants are not as skilled as others with technology in general.
+It may not surprise you to hear that our most successful virtual meetings have

 By all means, work with your participants to get them comfortable with your video platform of choice.
-Encourage them to test-drive the technology on their own or with Technical Support (see Tip 1), offer quick-start guides that highlight key features (see Additional Resources, below), and practice, practice, practice.
+Encourage them to test-drive the technology on their own or with Technical Support (see Tip 1), offer quick-start guides that highlight key features (see Additional Resources, below), and practice, practice.
 That being said, a little bit of grace goes a long way.
 Accept that technical issues might crop up.
-Kids might make a cameo, the doorbell might ring in the middle of a meeting, or the mute function just might not work like it should.
-Address them, work around them, and move on.
-It doesn't have to be perfect.
-We're all in this together.
+Kids might make a cameo, the doorbell might ring in the middle of a meeting, or the mute function just might not work